marcpaterno/devel-notes/dune-profiling-on-scisoftbuild01.md

     cd $TOP_DIR
     source /scratch/paterno/duneprofiling-work/localProducts_art_v3_12_00_e26_prof/setup
-    mrbsetenv  # This is needed to make 'buildtool' available
+    mrbsetenv  # This is needed to make all our local products available
 -------------------------------------------------------------------------------

 ## Setting up for the *nu suite* build